Chieze-Franklin/Bolt.js-Book/the-setup-view.md

 Bolt employs a role-based access control mechanism: your capabilities on Bolt are determined by the roles you assume.

 To create a role, send a `POST` request to [/api/roles](/roles-api.md).
-This endpoint is also a sensitive endpoint, so every `POST` request to it must include the `X-Bolt-App-Token` custom header.
+This endpoint is also a sensitive endpoint and available only to system apps, so every `POST` request to it must include the `X-Bolt-App-Token` custom header.

 See [/api/roles](/roles-api.md) for more information.

 ## Assigning a Role to a User

+With a user created, and a role created, the next step is to associate the user with the role.
+Note that Bolt allows you to associate more than one role with a user.

+To assign a role to a user, send a `POST` request to [/api/user-roles](/user-roles-api.md).
+This endpoint is available only to system apps, so every `POST` request to it must include the `X-Bolt-App-Token` custom header.

+See [/api/user-roles](/user-roles-api.md) for more information.

-Performing the Steps in setup.json
+## Performing the Steps in setup.json

+The steps in [setup.json](/setting-up-bolt/setup.json.md) are simply requests to the Bolt server.
+Any valide request can be specified.